Monasterio de Piedra: History

-The Monasterio de Nuestra Señora de Piedra (Monastery of our Lady of Stone) is located besides the Piedra (Stone) River.
-It is undoubtedly one of the most visited places in Aragon because of the many gardens and waterfalls created by the river located in the Piedra (Stone) Canyon.
-This attraction has become a place of rest and recreation for tourists.
+The Monasterio de Nuestra Señora de Piedra (Monastery of our Lady of Stone) is located besides the Piedra (Stone) River, in one of the most barren areas of Spain.

-The Monasterio de Piedra is in one of the most barren areas of Spain.
 Its origins date back to 1194, when Alfonso II of Aragon, and his wife Doña Sancha donated an old Moorish castle to the monks of Poblet to build a monastery and to establish the Christian faith in the area.

 The Monasterio de Piedra is in a mountainous region, at around 736 m above sea level in the Iberian System.
 The traditional access road to the monastery follows the Piedra River, starting from the Nuevalos village.
 Along the old path are the masonry ruins of a watermill or wheel.
 This beautiful spot is often used by the Cistercians as inspiration for their work and prayer.
 The Monasterio de Piedra was founded by Alfonso II in 1194 with monks from Poblet.
 The work started in 1195 and was completed in 1219.

 The monastery lies in the confluence of the Ortiz and Piedra Rivers, in a land of thermal springs, such as Alhama and Jaraba.
-Followers of Islam sought to establish their cities on the rivers banks because their economy was based on agriculture, which was performed through laboring irrigated lands.
+Islamic invaders sought to establish their cities on the rivers banks because their economy was based on agriculture, which was performed through laboring irrigated lands.
 This is why they chose to live on low lands and did not effectively occupy the higher areas of the Pyrenees, where they merely controlled the traffic of people and goods through fortified steps at the entrance of the valleys.
 This is also the reason why the noble and Christian clergy, who would be the most likely to suffer because of the arrival of Islam, had to settle on the northern regions of the Iberian Peninsula, where they began to set up churches and monasteries that would sustain those early Christian communities.